Singer Prafulla Kar dies at 83, PM Modi pays tribute: ‘Pioneering contribution to Odia culture’

-Lyricist, singer and music director Prafulla Kar passed away on Sunday night at the age of 83.
-Prime Minister Narendra Modi condoled his death, saying he will be remembered for his pioneering contribution to Odia culture and music.
-Kar had been unwell for the past two days, and died from a cardiac arrest at around 9:30pm.
+He was the only Odia music director to have won the Best Music Director in Odisha State Film Awards by the state government for a record six times.
+Apart from movies, he also composed music for numerous Odissi dance dramas and music CDs for the Government of Odisha.

+In 2004, he was awarded the prestigious Jaydev Puraskar for his contribution to Odia cinema.
+In 2015, he was honoured with the Padma Shri in the field of art.
+In 2009, he was conferred with the Odisha Sangeet Natak Akademi’s highest honour – Kabi Samrat Upendra Bhanja Award.
+His presence in Odia cinema was not restricted to just music, Kar also played small roles in two Odia films ‘Mukti’ and ‘Thukool’.

-Modi tweeted, “Anguished by the passing away of Shri Prafulla Kar Ji.
+Expressing his grief, Prime Minister Narendra Modi said Kar’s unique contribution to Oriya music and culture will make him memorable.
+“Anguished by the passing away of Shri Prafulla Kar Ji.
 He will be remembered for his pioneering contribution to Odia culture and music.
 He was blessed with a multifaceted personality and his creativity was reflected in his works.
 Condolences to his family and admirers.
-Om Shanti.”

-Anguished by the passing away of Shri Prafulla Kar Ji.
-He will be remembered for his pioneering contribution to Odia culture and music.
-He was blessed with a multifaceted personality and his creativity was reflected in his works.
-Condolences to his family and admirers.
-Om Shanti.
+Om Shanti,” the PM tweeted.

+In his condolence message Patnaik said, “As a lyricist and music director, Prafulla Kar has set many glorious records.
+His demise marks the end of an era for Odia music.
+His unique musical style and direction will always remain immortalised in the hearts of the people.”

+Family members said the mortal remains will be consigned to flames at Swargadwara in Puri on Monday.
+The funeral services will be held with state honours.
+The funeral will be attended by Urban and Law Minister Pratap Jena, School and Mass Education Minister Sameer Ranjan Dash and Deputy Chairman of State Planning Board Sanjay Dasverma.

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️